mvs5465/flight-controller/README.md

 ### 2. Use

+There is a sample web UI located at `localhost:8080`, with queue, dequeue, and list buttons.

+REST API:
+#### Queue:
+  Endpoint:
 There are two endpoints provided by this application and a sample web ui at `localhost:8080`.

 ## Testing